Updates to Figma's pricing, seats, and billing experience

 On the Organization or Enterprise plans, prorated billing means a transition away from the existing true-up model.

-Today, the Organization and Enterprise plans have an annual subscription with true-ups every three months.
+The Organization and Enterprise plans have an annual subscription with true-ups every three months.
 True-ups account for any paid seats added or removed during the quarter.

 With true-ups, admins can review seats and remove them before the next invoice to avoid being charged.